What is CSA?

 Food Security: Investing in a CSA reinforces and strengthens the farmer/customer relationship and keeps your local food options diversified.
 It stabilizes the price of your food so it is less affected by droughts and high fuel costs associated with produce shipped from thousands of miles away.
 It also keeps small farmers employed.

-It’s Economical: Our half shares break out to be $24.30/week, and full shares $36.30/ week.
+It’s Economical: Our half shares break out to be $27/week, and full shares $37/week.
 This is a small portion of a typical weekly food budget.
 Many of our customers find that our greens store for a longer time in the fridge, so you waste less.
+In peak season, It is easy to leave the U-Pick garden with food/flowers/herbs/produce that would have a retail value of over $20.
+This is where it really pays off to be in a CSA!

 Sustainability: CSA’s eliminate fuel intensive, long distance distribution channels.
 Joining a CSA that uses sustainable practices protects your local watershed, and protects farmworkers and neighbors from synthetic chemical exposure.
 You are investing not just in our farm, but in your community.
 Keeping small farmers employed helps to keep valuable land in farming, rather than being sold for development.